FakePickle/CO_Project/README.md

 - **Binary to Decimal Conversion (bin_to_dec):** Converts a binary string to a decimal integer.
 - **Decimal to Binary Conversion (dec_to_bin):** Converts a decimal integer to a binary string.
 - **Floating Point Operations:** Functions for floating-point arithmetic operations and register manipulations.

+## ISA-Infrastructure

+- This file [INSTRUCTIONS.md](INSTRUCTIONS.md) provides detailed instructions for viewing and understanding the infrastructure of the custom assembly-like language interpreter.
+It covers the overview, ISA Infrastructure used, Syntax of the assembly code and information about FLAGS and Registers used.

 ## Execution Loop